$0 Turkey → Canada Express Entry Guide — Quick-Start Checklist

 e-Apostille Turkey: How to Authenticate Documents for Canada Immigration

 In January 2024, Canada joined the Hague Apostille Convention.
-For Turkish applicants, this single change eliminated one of the most time-consuming steps in the Express Entry documentation process — the multi-step legalization that previously required the Turkish Ministry of Foreign Affairs and then the Canadian Embassy to verify each document.
+For Turkish applicants, this single change can eliminate one of the most time-consuming steps in the Express Entry documentation process when a Turkish public document requires authentication — the multi-step legalization that previously required the Turkish Ministry of Foreign Affairs and then the Canadian Embassy.

 Here is exactly how to get the right stamp on the right document.